Cleveland Point Light: History

 The first navigation aid on Cleveland Point was a beacon established in 1847, by Francis Edward Bigge, Member of the Legislative Assembly of New South Wales, at his expense, as part of his lobbying of Cleveland as the port for Moreton Bay.
 In the middle of the 19th century, small coastal steamboats became a main means of transport for farmers in Moreton Bay, specifically in Cleveland, Victoria Point, Redland Bay and along the Logan River and Albert River.
 Several lights were established around that period to assist navigation in Moreton Bay, notorious for its rocks and moving mudflats and sandbanks.
 In some places where no official light was established, locals would install their own lights, as was the case in Cleveland Point.
 In the 1860s the Government of Queensland decided to replace these lights with a permanent light.
 The first temporary government light was displayed in April 1864.
 The permanent light was constructed in late 1864 to early 1865.
 The original light source was a fixed kerosene operated light, visible for 14.5 km.
 In 1874 a refurbished Chance Brothers Fresnel lens from Comboyuro Point Light on Moreton Island replaced the original lens.
 The apparatus was upgraded to a more powerful Chance Brothers lens in 1879.
 Two red sectors, indicating close by shoals were installed in 1920.
 In 1934 the lighthouse was converted to electricity and the City Electric Light Company Limited became the responsible operator.
 The light source was a round concentrated filament lamp.

 In 1969 the lighthouse took part in experiment in the use of laser beams as aid to navigation.
 In 1976 the lighthouse was deactivated and replaced by a concrete pile light which was constructed just 3 m away.
 In March 1976 the original lighthouse was moved away about 30 m away.
 The Redland Shire Council restored the lighthouse in 1987.

 Notable light keepers

 The first lighthouse keeper was Alfred Winship, who served from 1864 to 1877.
 The second keeper was James Troy, who served along with his family for 50 years until 1927, the longest-serving lightkeeper at one lighthouse in Australia.
-From 1927 to 1951 the keeper was Jim Klemm.
+From 1927 to 1951 the keeper was Charles Klemm.
 Other keepers served for shorter periods after that.